Bamiriondoragon/Obsidian-Vault-Sync/publish/School Work/Grade 10 - Bussiness/Unit 2 Marketing/Work/Rebranding Assignment/Whoop.md

 #Business
 # What is Whoop About?
 - Working Out
 - Health and Wellness
 - Sleep
 # Who Whoop is For

-- Individuals who want or need a high level of insight into their physiological activity.
+Individuals who want or need a high level of insight into their physiological activity.
-Everybody could gain something valuable from Whoop, however we are targeting more
+Everybody could gain something valuable from Whoop.

+## Form Potential Questions

+1.